Semester Two 2008

 "I appreciated hearing how projects evolved from early conceptualisation; I found the topics interesting in their variety but also for some commonalities with my interests, and I found myself jotting down a couple of pointers."

-To everyone who participated in the Research Students' Forum presenters, chairs, volunteers, attendees, and particularly, the many staff members who came along to show their interest and support in the research conducted by our faculty's higher-degree-research students thank you all!
+To everyone who participated in the Research Students' Forum presenters, chairs, volunteers, attendees, and particularly, the many staff members who came along to show their interest and support in the research conducted by our school's higher-degree-research students thank you all!

 Contact Suin Jung for enquiries about this, or any, Research Students Forum.